WeegeeNumbuh1/FlightGazer/README.md

 - Other "FlightGazer"-like projects:
   - [This one off of Reddit](https://old.reddit.com/r/ADSB/comments/1py0a9z/my_custom_adsb_approach_display_video/)
   - [A modified 'its-a-plane' version](https://www.etsy.com/listing/4346934119/aviation-whats-flying-overhead-display) (Etsy)
+- [MamboMonitor](https://github.com/WeegeeNumbuh1/MamboMonitor), an [umamusume](https://umamusume.com/) meme gif player that repurposes some of the code from this project
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Highlights Across Media